Decoding Kernel Responses in Solidity

 Was this helpful?

-We will use kernel 337 as an example.
+Let's use kernel 337 as an example.

 The names of variables from the off-chain response matter.